qubyte/sentimentPeeps/README.md

-This repository is not maintained and the code and API calls to twitter outdated.
+:warning: **This repository is not maintained and the code and API calls to twitter outdated.** :warning:

 # Sentiment Peeps